Dandush03/capstone-build-linter/README.md

 #### If you have already Install RUBY && GEMS Skip to [Install-Gem](#Installing-Gem) Section

-- Lets start with updating our apt
+- Let's start with updating our apt

   ```bash
 	sudo apt-get update